Duet v2.5 vs. Duet v3

 The Mountain Buggy will work with two infant car seats at the same time with the purchase of the appropriate adapters.
 The Duet is compatible with some car seats from the following brands: Mountain Buggy, Phil and Teds, Maxi-Cosi, Cybex Aton, and Graco Classic Connect and Click Connect.

-Because the Duet accepts two infant car seats at the same time, it is a potential option for parents of twins.
+The Duet is a potential option for twins in that it can accommodate two infant car seats.
 It also accepts two carrycots for smaller infants, and it has configurations where both seats can face the pusher which is nicer for babies who want to keep their eyes on mom or dad.
 Also, as children age they will experience the same seating arrangements, theoretically cutting down on the arguments siblings can have over seats that offer different features.

-The Mountain Buggy has a list price of $650.
-This price is the same as the Thule Urban Glide 2 and both have the third cheapest prices in the top 5 products in this review.
+The Mountain Buggy has a list price of $730.
+This price is slightly more than the Thule Urban Glide 2 Double and both have the third cheapest prices in the top 5 products in this review.
 Considering how versatile it is it does seem like a good value.
 Earning a respectable score for maneuverability and for quality, coupled with the ability to accept two infant car seats, we think it has what it takes to last several years and through lots of family changes.